When negotiations fail, our dog bite victim files a lawsuit seeking compensation for facial wounds, including her extreme pain and suffering.

 It would mean the owners of dangerous animals could not be held liable for the injuries their animals might inflict on the public.

 We cannot accept a dog owner’s plea of not knowing his dog’s potential for aggressive behavior.
-There is no ‘one bite law’ before an owner is deemed to have notice of the assaultive tendencies of her dog.
-Relieving the dog owners of their responsibility for the actions of their animals, especially those dogs which are known to have the potential to inflict serious bodily injury or death, would be wholly improper.
+There is no ‘one bite law’ before an owner is deemed to have notice of the assaultive tendencies of their dog.